Home

 The first Stuckist demo, 28 November 2000

-Single clown photo: Charles Thomson, Stuckist Co-founder
+Charles Thomson, Stuckist Co-founder

-Red M & M costume: Ella Guru.
+Left to right: Red M & M costume: Ella Guru.
 Blue mask: Rachel Jordan.
 Brown hat/red nose: Elsa Dax.
 Brown shirt: Fanny.
 Straw hat: Philip Absolon.
 Silver tinsel: Katherine Gardner.
 Bunny ears: Michelle England.
 Cat woman: Charlotte Gavin.
 Dark glasses: Remy Noe.
 Blue tinsel: Susan Finlay.
 Black mask: Margaret Walsh.
 Flat cap: Matthew Robinson.

 Stuckist Clown Non-Demo, 28 November 2000, at Tate Britain, the day of the Turner Prize announcement.
 We were simply exercising our democratic right to visit a gallery we had paid for through our taxes in the attire of our choice - as confirmed by the Tate.

-See article on BBC web site here (28.11.00)
+Clown photo in article on the BBC web site here (28.11.00)

 The demo was covered by BBC Newsroom SouthEast and London Life radio during the day.